whimxiqal/nope/Settings.md

 * feed-min-hunger (FlagDouble) - No description
 * grass-growth (FlagState) - No description
 * notify-leave (FlagBoolean) - No description
+##WORLD
+* op-permissions (Boolean) - No description
+###dynamics
+* leaf-decay (Boolean) - Set to false will disable all natural leaf decay
+###security
+* deop-on-enter (Boolean) - If this setting is applied globally, then anytime and op-ed player joins the server, their op status is removed.
+If this setting is applied to just a world, then only when they join that specific world do they get de-opped.
 ##GLOBAL
 * wand-item (ItemType) - Item given when /nope region wand is used
 ###dynamics